bashdot/bashdot/README.md

-# dotfiler
+# Summary

-I manage dotfiles with support for multiple profiles with differing configurations based on the specific environment.
+I am **dotfiler**.
+I manage dotfiles with support for multiple profiles with differing configurations based on which profiles are installed on an instance.

 ## Overview